Kelldotbtc/olorin-solana-spl-token-sniper-bot/README.md

 Auto-Sniper Parameters
 - Base Token Address - This is the contract address the auto-sniper will use to swap from and back to when a position is opened/closed.
 The default token is SOL and this cannot be changed at this time - Future integrations will allow swapping from other tokens.
 - Amount of Base Token - The amount of the base token you want the auto-sniper to use for each token swap.
 For example: 0.10 SOL per newly opened position.
 - RSI Time Period - Used only with Birdeye API trading strategy.
-This is used to caluculate RSI based on the number of periods the user prefers to use.
-If you aren't familiar with how RSI is caluclated you should read more about it before changing the default setting.
+This is used to calculate RSI based on the number of periods the user prefers to use.
+If you aren't familiar with how RSI is calculated you should read more about it before changing the default setting.
 - MACD Time Period = Used only with Birdeye API trading strategy.
 These settings are for MACD slow,fast, and trigger moving averages to help determine when a trend turns bullish and when the indicator should trigger a buy/swap.
 - RSI Buy Threshold - The RSI threshold that will trigger a buy.
 - MACD Buy Threshold - The MACD threshold that will trigger a buy.